gvwilson/thirdbit/src/fiction/iffy/index.md

 to toss aside the insurance reports and obituaries that thought called up.)
 The tech had cut corners to meet a deadline
-(another twitch dispelled performance reviews and der eventual punitive imprinting).
+(another twitch dispelled performance reviews and der eventual punitive reconditioning).
 One of those corners had been a software shim to connect the monitor's century-old software to the hovercraft's merely elderly systems.